Hypothesize-Tech/costkatana-extension/README.md

 - Track template performance and costs

 ### **Predictive Analytics**
-- See cost forecasts for your upcoming projects
 - Get alerts when spending might exceed your budget
 - Identify trends in your AI usage patterns